colejd/guify/docs/api.md

 All properties of `applyToAll` will be applied to each opts object.

+## Components

+Components have a few shared methods you may call after initialization.

+- `SetEnabled(enabled)`: Sets the component enabled/disabled style.
+- `Remove()`: Removes the component from the GUI.

-## `opts`
+### `opts`
 The properties in this object determine the type and behavior of the created component.
+Pass this into `Register(opts)`.

 The common properties are: